tamarasuarezrod/find-my-borough/README.md

 # FindMyBorough

-**FindMyBorough** is an AI-powered tool that helps you find the best London borough to live in, based on your personal preferences such as budget, safety, green spaces, and transport.
+**FindMyBorough** is an AI-powered tool that helps you find the best London borough to live in, based on your personal preferences.

 ## What it does